 19. Italian food never tasted so good!

 Every area in New England, from big cities like Boston to quaint coastal towns, all have their own unique holiday traditions.
 Downtown Boston looks amazing this time of year with lights on all the trees, a beautiful skating rink, and a towering Christmas tree.
-Stay up to date on all the amazing lighting events and holiday attractions.
+Special theater productions, events, and festivals are always on the lineup.

 Here’s a few to start you out: Zoo Lights at Zoo New England, La Salette Shrine Lights Festival in Attelboro, MA, Cape Cod’s Victorian Christmas, special holiday concerts and plays (Boston’s The Nutcracker Ballet, The Newport Nutcracker at Rosecliff), and the beloved annual holiday tradition of “Enchanted Village” at all Jordan’s Furniture stores.
 No matter where you are, you will find some special lighting ceremony, holiday celebration, or event to get you into the holiday spirit.
 Add in the chance of snow and typically brisk, overcast weather, and the feeling of Christmas is definitely in the air!